Primary Navigation Mobile

 I’m over six foot tall, and yet I was still able to lower the seat to a point where my eye line sat just above the steering wheel.
 Combined with the Vantage’s large transmission tunnel and several carbon inserts, it felt like climbing into a bona fide supercar, only one I would’ve had no qualms spending hours in before getting out.

-It’s still influenced by Mercedes-Benz in some respects: the door lining would come out in a bit of a chintzy purple light show at night, and not all the plastic buttons were especially pleasant to touch, but it’s a marked improvement over the last model.
+It’s still influenced by Mercedes-Benz in some respects: the door lining came out in a bit of a chintzy purple light show at night, and not all the plastic buttons were especially pleasant to touch, but it’s a marked improvement over the last model.
 With all of its plush furnishing, though, I did get the impression that the interior must’ve added a fair chunk of weight.
 I’ll get onto that later…

 Comfort